-Abhinaya Konduru is a junior majoring in Finance and minoring in Mathematics and Computer Science.
-Abhi was the previous president of FIG and this year she will be VP of investment.
-Her goal is to have PMT up and running by the end of next year.
-This summer Abhi interned at Goldman Sachs as a summer analyst.
-She is a team lead for Google Chicago Community Leaders Program.
+Abhinaya Konduru is a senior majoring in Finance and minoring in Mathematics and Computer Science.
+Abhi was the previous president of FIG and currently serves as the advisor for the student organization.
+Her goal is to have the organizatio be sustaniable.
+This summer Abhi interned at Loop Capital.
+Previously, she intered with Goldman Sachs as a summer analyst.
+She was a team lead for Google Chicago Community Leaders Program.
 Aside from FIG, she is also an active member of Alternative Spring Break (ASB) and a frequent blogger for UIC College of Business.
-She is interested in going into Investment Management field but she is open to all opportunities.
+She is interested in going into consulting or Venture Capital but she is open to all opportunities.
 In her spare time she likes to take paint, play badminton, and watch TV.

 PMT is a student-run investment team that will actively manage capital in an effort outperform certain market benchmarks.
 It was created in an effort to further advance the practical knowledge of UIC Business students through analyzing and investing in financial markets.
 PMT seeks to educate students through the creation and management of a student fund that will progress the individual and school as employers undoubtedly seek out more practical talent in finance.